-Venture Vaya Africa, launches an electric taxi service
+Venture Vaya Africa, launches a new electric taxi service

 Venture Vaya Africa, launches an electric taxi service Vaya Africa, a ride-hail mobility venture founded by Zimbabwean mogul Strive Masiyiwa, has launched an electric taxi service and charging network in Zimbabwe with plans to expand across the continent.
 Vaya Africa, a company registered in Mauritius, responsible for the transport of people and goods in Africa and the generation of adjacent revenues in this sector, launched a new product on the Zimbabwean market.
 It is the electric vehicle called “Vaya Electric”.
 The South African headquarters of Vaya Africa has acquired a…